 BVNK supports payments in 130+ countries, with payment rails covering ACH, SEPA, Fedwire, and Swift.
 Customer e-money funds are 100% segregated.

-Crossmint's offramp product covers 100+ countries with bank accounts, local payment rails, mobile money, and 100,000+ cash pickup agent locations globally.
+Crossmint's offramp product covers 160+ countries with bank accounts, local payment rails, mobile money, and 100,000+ cash pickup agent locations globally.
 It supports three distinct flows: embedded user cash-outs, direct B2B payouts from a stablecoin treasury, and company treasury withdrawals to a bank account.
-For high-volume cross-border use cases, the reach of local and cash rails matters alongside SWIFT and SEPA.
 MoneyGram and Western Union both run cross-border stablecoin flows on Crossmint.

 BVNK holds 25+ licenses and regulatory approvals, including US MSB and state money transmitter licenses, UK and EU EMI licenses, and a VASP registration.
 Customer e-money funds are 100% segregated and protected from insolvency.